Filthy McNasty Movie: Wait, What Is Happening?

 Filthy McNasty was one of the most iconic club owners on West Hollywood’s Sunset Strip.
 It’s also the name of one of jazz legend Horace Silver’s songs (see below).
 And it’s also the name of a strange little horror movie.
 But is the Filthy McNasty movie a little horror movie that could?

 It’s a story I’m sure you’ve heard a hundred times already in horror movies.
 First, it starts with an amorous demon (described in some promo material as a “sex-starved ghost”) named Phil (Tim Ekkebus).
-Take it from Evil–demons are always scarier when they have “normal” names.
+Take it from the new CBS series Evil–demons are always scarier when they have “normal” names.
 But Phil also goes by the moniker Filthy McNasty.

 Then there are our gals, Julie (Debbie Rochon) and Liz (Miss Kitty).
 They’re your basic bookworms, but they desperately want to be part of the in crowd.
 Enter Phil.
 Or uh, Filthy.
 Like a filthy godmother, he grants their wish, turning them into rockin’ babes.
 But as with fairy tale villains, their granted wish comes with a price to pay.
 When they show up to a party to flaunt their new look, a newly-freed Phil comes along.
 Then he starts killing people, as demons or even a sex-starved ghost, I guess, would.